thebigbangflash/TheAlgoFaucet/Whitepaper.md

 One of my tests and a description here : https://www.reddit.com/r/algorand/comments/s5q7ne/i_attacked_algorands_network_testnet/

+## About Doxxing

+I know doxxing myself would help bring more trust to the project but I'm not super happy at this idea.

+That being said, if there ever comes a day where I can call it quits at my current day job and start managing the faucet full time, I'll gladly doxx myself.

 ## List of Parameters which can be adjusted in the script.

 ASA-Number to lookup : *Ex : 393495312*